Cwagne17/advanced-architecting-aws/README.md

 ## Lab 3: Deploying an Application with Amazon ECS on Fargate

+### Lab overview

+You are developing an online game.
+You are optimistic that it will be a success and expect hundreds of thousands of gamers to access this game over the internet.
+You want to worry less about infrastructure and focus more on game development.
+You do not want to allocate any upfront infrastructure capital to deploy this game.
+However, you want to ensure that the application is scalable for user spikes after it is deployed.

+The online game is called Web 2048 and is ready to launch.
+Your cloud architect recommends using Amazon Elastic Container Service (Amazon ECS) on AWS Fargate.

+In this lab, you build your web-based game as a Docker container image, push it to Amazon Elastic Container Registry (Amazon ECR), and create an Amazon ECS cluster running your Docker containers on AWS Fargate.

+### bjectives

+After completing this lab, you will be able to:

+- Upload container images to an Amazon ECR repository to be used for an Amazon ECS deployment.
+- Deploy containers from a repository to an Amazon ECS Fargate cluster.
+- Create an Amazon ECS Service and Task.
+- Test and demo a web-based application in a Docker container on an Amazon ECS Fargate cluster.

 ## Lab 4: Setting Up a Data Lake with Lake Formation

 ## Lab 5: Migrating an On-Premises NFS Share Using AWS DataSync and Storage Gateway